xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 <iframe width="100%" height="auto" style="min-height:330px" src="https://www.youtube.com/embed/rUhhPZtYl7Y" title="宇多田ヒカル - Goodbye Happiness" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Certainly, my focus today is not on the song.
+Certainly, my focus today isn't on the song.
 But simply, the idea of saying “goodbye happiness” – feeling free from the never-ending pursuit of happiness.
 Letting go of the need to achieve something in order to be happy.
 Letting go of the perfect idea of “Happiness”.

 ## Goodbye Happiness – What Does It Mean?